jlumbroso/prog-exam-room-allocation/src/PE1.md

 ```
 % java-introcs ZoomRooms greedy 3 < names3.txt

-Room: 1
+Room: 0
 -------
 Ava
 Ben
 Carol

-Room: 2
+Room: 1
 -------
 ```

 Note that with the code we have so far we will always print out exactly two rooms, regardless of the number of students or the room capacity.
 We will fix that next...

 **Step 4**.
 Now you have a simple math problem.
 The second command line argument specifies the room size (the maximum capacity for each room).
 For example, in the command shown above it's 3 (right after the word "greedy").
-Since the room size is 3, it means that Ava, Ben and Carol can all fit in Room 1.
+Since the room size is 3, it means that Ava, Ben and Carol can all fit in Room 0.

 The function `roomsNeeded` should compute the number of rooms needed; but as provided it always just returns 2, no matter what.
 It has two arguments: `numStudents` (the total number of students) and `roomSize` (the size of each room, as specified on the command line).